achintya-7/vehicle_tracker_demo/README.md

 # vehicle_tracker_demo
-Uses OpenStreetMap and Flutter_Map for implementation of maps GetX for state management
+* Uses OpenStreetMap and Flutter_Map for implementation of maps
+* GetX for state management
+* http for networking

 ## APK
 You can check out the apk in Releases